MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/authentication/federated-user-fails-signing-in.md

 1. Right-click **LsaLookupCacheMaxSize**, and then click **Delete**.
 1. Exit Registry Editor.

+<a name='resolution-2-update-the-relying-party-trust-with-azure-ad'></a>

-### Resolution 2: Update the relying party trust with Azure AD
+### Resolution 2: Update the relying party trust with Microsoft Entra ID

 To update the relying party trust, see the "How to update the configuration of the Microsoft 365 federated domain" section of the following Microsoft article: